oroinc/documentation/user/back-office/system/configuration/system/integrations/microsoft-settings/microsoft-365-integrations.rst

 Configure Microsoft 365 Integration in the Back-Office
 ======================================================

+.. note:: The feature is available for the Enterprise edition only.

 To configure email, calendar events, and task synchronization with Microsoft 365, follow the steps outlined below.

 .. note:: To use calendar events and tasks, add the **Calendars.ReadWrite** and **Tasks.ReadWrite** API permissions to the list of application permissions as well as the default list.